Depression in Men

 Causes of Depression in Men

-One of the biggest causes for depression in men is loss.
+One of the biggest causes of depression in men is loss of the self.

-Losses can come in many forms such as the loss of a job, an important relationship, a sense of security, a home or retirement.
-Depression is also linked to a perceived loss of a person’s normal sense of themselves, their motivation, attention, interest, desire, purpose of personality..
-Sometimes people can experience a combination of different losses in a short space of time.
-For other people there may be losses that have a longer history and have built up over many years.
+Losses can come in many forms such as the loss of a job, an important relationship, a sense of security, a home, or retirement.
+It’s normal to feel sadness because of this.
+Depression, however, is more closely linked to a perceived loss of a person’s normal sense of themselves, their motivation, attention, interest, desire, purpose, drive and hope.

 • Childhood abuse; emotional, physical or sexual abuse